dftbplus/hsd-python/docs/hsd.rst

   }

-The recorded line numbers can be used to issue helpful error messages with information about the line, where the user should search for the problem.
+The recorded line numbers can be used to issue helpful error messages with information about where the user should search for the problem.
-The node names and the formatting information about the equal sign can ensure, that the formatting is similar to the original one, if the data is damped into the HSD format again.
+The node names and formatting information about the equal sign ensures that the formatting is similar to the original HSD, if the data is dumped into the HSD format again.
 Dumping the dictionary with ::

   hsd.dump(inpdict, "test2-formatted.hsd", use_hsd_attribs=True)